How can listening unlock creative thinking?

 Changing how we listen can also help our own thinking, by giving us the space to really listen and hear different perspectives.

-We may not always agree with what we hear but if we stay interested and hold back from preparing to reply or judge what we hear, we can be surprised by what happens.
-We might find a shift in our own thinking or a new idea might come to us.
+You may not always agree with what you hear but if you stay interested and hold back from preparing to reply or judge what you hear, you can be surprised by what happens.
+You may find something shifts in your own thinking or a new idea might come to you.

 What is the value of listening to different views?

-Many organisations have committed to the value of Diversity, and that commitment is often proclaimed in company policies.
+Organisations often commit to the value of Diversity, and proclaim it in company policies.
 How does a commitment to valuing difference translate into the organisation’s culture, into the way people interact in their workplace, the way they behave when they meet?
 Are people open to diverse thinking from colleagues?
 Are different perspectives welcomed and celebrated?

-The best way to uncover different thinking is to create a good Thinking Environment, where people are encouraged to focus on a key challenge or issue that’s facing them.
-Offer people equal time to share their views.
-Encourage them to listen to each other with interest, with respect.
-The richness of their different perspectives will spark creative thinking and can lead to cross-pollination of ideas.
+The most effective way to uncover different thinking is to create an environment where people are encouraged to express their own thinking.
+If you want people to focus on a challenge or a change that’s needed, you can do this by offering them equal time to share their views and encouraging them to listen to each other with interest, with respect.
+If you create the right conditions, the richness of different perspectives will shine though and will spark creative thinking and cross-pollination of ideas.

 Diversity of ways of thinking